 Yet, for all that it is not what it purports to be, the Letter of Aristeas is still a document of immense historical importance.
 It is a central tenet of modern literary scholarship that every text — perhaps especially a forgery like this one — includes between its lines much valuable truth about the time and place that created it, if not always the time and place it purports to describe.
 The Letter of Aristeas had a clear rhetorical purpose in its own time, one which is fascinating in and of itself: in addition to elevating the role of the Jews in history in the fashion of so many other apologia, it is designed to convey upon the Alexandrian translation of the Torah the status of a perfect, immutable holy text.
 So, I must confess at this point that I’ve rather buried the lede here.
 The importance of the translation in question isn’t to be found in the resulting text itself or even the act of translation itself, but rather in the status said translation was accorded by later generations of Jews.

 I’ll return shortly to the philosophical implications of this distinction.
-Before I do so, however, I need to address an even more fundamental question: that of whether the Jews were really a People of the Book at all from as early a date as traditional histories have assumed.
-For the scholarship of recent decades has indicated more and more that early Judaism was not so different from other ancient religions in this respect as we once assumed.
+Before I do so, however, I need to address an even more fundamental question: that of whether the Jews were really a People of the Book at all from as early a date as Bible historians once believed.
+For the scholarship of recent decades has indicated more and more that early Judaism was not so different from other ancient religions in this respect.
 Rather than functioning as a single, sacrosanct textual authority, scripture would appear to have existed for these Jews as a set of quite mutable texts, cemented together with a robust oral tradition.
 This did not begin to change until the Alexandria of the third century BC, with the first attempt to compile an authoritative holy text in Greek.

-In the decades that followed, most of the rest of what we now know as the Hebrew Bible and the Christian Old Testament was also translated by the Jews of Alexandria.
-All of these texts together became known as the Septuagint, a reference to the 72 translators who supposedly tackled the Torah.
+Over the 200 years that followed, most of the rest of what we now know as the Hebrew Bible and the Christian Old Testament was also translated by the Jews of Alexandria.
+All of these texts together were called the Septuagint, a reference to the 72 translators who supposedly tackled the Torah.
 In time, such rhetorical devices as the Letter of Aristeas were employed to sanctify and legitimize the Septuagint as the one true holy text.
-It was in Alexandria between the third and first centuries BC, in other words, that the People of the Book first earned their sobriquet.
-It was here that Judaism became the first religion in the history of the world to be grounded less in the ongoing life of the people than in the static dictates of text on the page.
+It was in Alexandria between the third and first centuries BC, in other words, that the People of the Book well and properly earned their sobriquet.
+It was here that Judaism became the first religion in the history of the world to be grounded less in the ongoing life of the people than in the static dictates of words on a page.

 Being cut off from its Holy Land, the religion of these Alexandrian Jews came to revolve more and more around its Holy Book instead.
 The tortured Greek of their forefathers came to seem to them a marker of the Septuagint’s distance from their own everyday concerns.
 They read the words aloud with reverence as part of their religious ceremonies; turned into an annual holiday the day when the original translation of the Torah was believed to have been completed; wrote and performed plays based upon both the contents of their holy book and the momentous event that was the translation itself.
 To them, these imperfect Greek translations became more authoritative, more important, more holy than their Hebrew originals.